peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

  Converts this object to a text string in base 10.

    <b>Return Value:</b>

 A string representation of this object.
 If negative, the string will begin with a minus sign ("-", U+002D).
-The string will use the basic digits 0 to 9 (U+0030 to U+0039).
+The string will use the basic digits 0 to 9 (U + 0030 to U + 0039).

 <a id="ToUInt16Checked"></a>
 ### ToUInt16Checked